nfried98/drachma-bank/README.md

-## Drachma Bank - Digital Banking for The Parthenon
+## Drachma Bank - Digital Banking System for The Parthenon